 - Prescribe flu antivirals as necessary to prevent complications.

-- Designate a person to speak on behalf of the facility with respect to the steps taken to ensure patient safety.
+- Designate a person to speak on behalf of the practice or facility with respect to the steps taken to ensure patient safety.